wengandrew/current-imbalance/README.md

 # current-imbalance
-Current imbalance dynamics in parallel-connected cells
+Current imbalance dynamics in parallel-connected cells.

 May 14, 2022